 Change it up: Add any of the optional additions.
 Use any combination of tomatoes (you’ll need about 1 ¾ pounds total), cut into wedges or even large slices.
 You could also substitute ripe sliced peaches for some of the tomatoes.

 *Balsamic vinegar note: For a beautiful drizzle, use high-quality, thick balsamic vinegar (I love Napa Valley Naturals’ Grand Reserve Vinegar—it’s about $10 at Natural Grocers or other well-stocked grocery stores—make sure you get the bottle with “25 stars” on it) or store-bought balsamic glaze/reduction (DeLallo and Alessi make them).
-Or, make your own balsamic reduction by following the note below.
+Or, make your own balsamic reduction.